-Need a breathe of fresh air in your life?
-Consider downsizing both your space and your stuff.
-With less space and fewer possessions to worry about, you can spend less of your time and money caring for, cleaning, organizing, and maintaining things and focus on other priorities.
+Consider downsizing with less space and fewer possessions.
+You can spend less time and money cleaning, organizing, and maintaining things and focus on other priorities.

-- As you hit your Boomer and senior years, you need less space.
-A large home with multiple levels and a big yard represent your past, while a smaller house, condo, or apartment is the present.
+1. Boomer and senior need less space.
+Large homes with multiple levels and a big yard represent your past, while a smaller house, condo, or apartment is the present.

-- A smaller home or condo may cost less, though this is not always true in terms of the purchase price.
+3. A smaller home or condo may cost less.
 If the space is right for you, even paying an equivalent or higher price may be worth it.

-- If you have less space, your utilities cost should be less.
+4. If you have less space, your utility cost should be less.

-- Moving to a smaller home usually means ridding yourself of some furniture.
-Since some pieces won’t fit the space, you may abandon it all and splurge on new pieces that are perfect for the space.
-When you find your new place, measure the new space (including the door jam), eyeball the angle of the staircase, and lay out the furniture on a blueprint to help you make a decision about the fate of some furniture.
+5. Moving to a smaller home usually means ridding yourself of some furniture.
+Some pieces won’t fit the space, so splurge on new pieces that are perfect for the new space.

-- Consider the move a fresh start.
-Be merciless about cutting down on clothes, kitchen gadgets, hobby equipment, and other things you don’t use.
+6. Consider the move a fresh start cutting down on clothes, kitchen gadgets, hobby equipment, and other things you don’t use.
 Reducing the volume of “stuff” will make your move easier and help you get settled in your new home.

-- As the items that won’t make the move pile up, use Kijiji, garage sales, Craigslist, ads, or signs at the grocery store to sell it.
-Alternatively, donate all or part of it to an organization or a needy familiar.
-You will feel satisfaction if you get time or money for your efforts.
+7. As the items that won’t make the move pile up, use Kijiji, garage sales.
+Donate all or part of it to an organization or a needy familiar.

-- If you have collectibles, jewelry, household goods, or other treasures you want to give to your kids or grandkids, distribute them as you downsize.
-You will reclaim the space and have the pleasure of seeing your prized possessions in use.
+8. If you have collectibles, jewelry, household goods, or other treasures you want to give to your kids or grandkids, distribute them as you downsize and reclaim the space.

-- If you discover you still have more than you need move into your new home, don’t be afraid to continue the purge as you get settled to make sure your home stays uncluttered.
+9. If you discover you still have more than you need to move into your new home, don’t be afraid to continue the purge as you get settled to make sure your home stays uncluttered.